-1. All new dwellings should be capable of adaptation for disabled people, where practical.
-Housing developments of 50+ dwellings should provide a minimum of 5% new homes to lifetime sustainable homes standards.
-Disabled adaptations or annexes for relatives

-- will be supported unless they significantly and demonstrably conflict with other Local Plan policies. - 2.
+- All new dwellings should be capable of adaptation for disabled people, where practical.
+Housing developments of 50+ dwellings should provide a minimum of 5% new homes to Building Regulations Approved Document Part M4(2) (accessible and adaptable dwellings) standard.
+Disabled adaptations or annexes for relatives will be supported unless they significantly and demonstrably conflict with other Local Plan Policies. - 2.
 New sheltered housing (within Use Class C3) will be supported where it is within easy reach of community facilities, shops and public transport; - 3.
-New care homes, extensions to existing care homes (Use Class C2) and development of retirement villages will only be approved where: - (i) clear evidence of need is provided with the development proposal; - (ii) they are accessible to facilities and public transport; - (iii) they will not harm the creation or retention of mixed and balanced communities; - (iv) they will not add undue pressure on local healthcare or social services; and - (v) in the case of existing care homes, this leads to an improvement in the quality of care facilities provided.
+New care homes, extensions to existing care homes (Use Class C2) and development of retirement villages will only be approved where: - (i) clear evidence of need is provided with the development proposal;

+- (ii) they are accessible to facilities and public transport; - (iii) they will not harm the creation or retention of mixed and balanced communities; - (iv) they will not add undue pressure on local healthcare or social services; and - (v) in the case of existing care homes, this leads to an improvement in the quality of care facilities provided.